 3. Check your seals

 One of the most common reasons for leaky tanks is also the most simple.
-If the tank isn’t fastened together properly, either through cross-threading or simply not being screwed together tight enough, e-juice can leak out of the openings.
+If the vape tank isn’t fastened together properly, either through cross-threading or simply not being screwed together tight enough, e-juice can leak out of the openings.
 First check to see that the threads are in sync and fastened correctly, then fasten tightly to ensure the tank is airtight.
 Be careful not to screw it together too tightly, since this can cause issues in itself.
 Find your tank’s sweet spot and stick to it.
 If the threads are crossed, unscrew and screw it back again.
 If the same happens, you might have to replace the tank entirely.
 Similarly, if the threads are worn away from overuse, it’s very difficult to fix and you’ll most likely have to buy a replacement tank.
 Thankfully, most high-quality modern tanks are made of sturdy stuff and often employ top-fill systems which reduce strain on the threads.

 4. Keep your tank vertical

 Some tanks aren’t build to handle horizontal positions for long periods, and you may find juice seeping out through the airflow holes if you leave it overnight.
 Try to keep your vaping kit positioned vertically if you’re not using it for extended periods of time.
-If you’re charging overnight, remove the tank from your mod and leave it in an upright position.
+If you’re charging overnight, remove the tank from your vape mod and leave it in an upright position.